What are black widow spiders?

-Black widow spiders (genus Latrodectus) appear in five species, the most common being northern (a row of red spots under the abdomen) and southern (a red hourglass under the abdomen).
+Black widow spiders (genus Latrodectus) appear in five species, the most common being the northern black widow (a row of red spots under the abdomen) and the southern black widow (a red hourglass under the abdomen).
 Black widow spiders are black, round, thick, shiny, and lack antennae.
-Black widows are medium-sized (about half an inch long), their markings below the abdomen intended to ward off predators.
+These spiders are medium-sized (about half an inch long), their markings below the abdomen intended to ward off predators.

 Black widow spiders gained their name based on the female's occasional habit of eating males after mating (though generally only in captivity).
-Males live roughly one to two months, and females can survive for up to three years.
+Male black widow spiders live roughly one to two months, and females can survive for up to three years.

 Black widows are shy, socializing only during copulation.
-However, they can visit you when there's food nearby.
-They tend to hang out to hunt for insects, such as flies, ants, and other pests.
+However, they may pay you a visit when there's food nearby.
+They tend to hang around to hunt for insects such as flies, ants, and other pests.

 Black widow spiders typically spend most of their time near the ground, spinning irregular webs.
-They also conceal themselves in dark, isolated, and shielded places, such as in basements or near boxes, corners, closets, firewood, and other cluttered areas.
-These spiders tend to remain solitary, hiding until night, though they do come out to mate, after which female black widows fashion paper-like sacs with 200 to 900 eggs within.
+They also conceal themselves in dark, isolated, and shielded places such as in basements, corners, closets, firewood, other cluttered areas, or near boxes.
+These spiders tend to remain solitary, hiding out of sight until night, though they do come out to mate, after which female black widows fashion paper-like sacs with 200 to 900 eggs within.

 Black widow bites can induce fever, severe pain, sweating, increased blood pressure, and nausea.
 The elderly and young children are most at risk for severe reactions to black widow bites.
 In rare cases, poisoning can lead to death.
-Though fatalities aren't likely, seek medical treatment quickly if bitten to prevent further complications.
+Though fatalities from a black widow bite aren't likely, seek medical treatment quickly if bitten to prevent further complications.

 If you spot a black widow infestation, never attempt to solve this dangerous issue alone.
-Contact Prosite Pest Control's professional technicians to safely eliminate black widows from your home without any harm to people or pets.
+Contact Prosite Pest Control's professional technicians to safely eliminate black widows from your home without any harm to you, your family, or your pets.
 We understand the stress that these pests can create, and that's why we use the safest, non-toxic, eco-friendly methods of eliminating black widows so you can get back to enjoying your home.
-Contact us today to learn how we can help!
+Contact us today to learn more about our pest control plans for Ellensburg, WA and the surrounding area and how we can help!

 As black widows are the wallflowers at the party, they'll always be looking for a place to hide and feed.
 A crucial step to prevent black widows is first to ensure that you're wearing gloves when moving any items and shake out your shoes and clothing before wearing them.

-Here are some tips you should start using around your home immediately to keep black widow activity to a minimum:
+Here are some useful black widow spider control tips you should start using around your home immediately to keep black widow activity to a minimum: